josh-collinsworth/joco-sveltekit/src/lib/content/posts/response-to-defending-open-source.md

 The fact that Matt isn't interested in even asking this question is rather telling, in my view.

 Even if WPE isn't contributing as many hours specifically to core as Automattic is (and arguably: they shouldn't be expected to), they're clearly building things for the community and drawing people into it.
 WordPress has grown as WP Engine has grown.
 People keep using their stuff.
 Their products and plugins are obviously good for WordPress, generally speaking.
 Lots of them aren't even used by people who host on WP Engine.
-(I, for one, would use Local and ACF for any WordPress site I built, even if didn't host with WPE.)
+(I, for one, would use Local and ACF for any WordPress site I built, even if I didn't host with WPE.)

 So why is Matt's personal math all that counts?

 And more importantly: why won't he even show his work?

 Not that any of this matters, actually, because I'm sorry: it's open-source software.
-You don't just get to extort people, out of nowhere, if you decide you don't like how they're using it.
+You don't just get to extort people out of nowhere if you decide you don't like how they're using it.

 ## 2. Private Equity vs. Open Source

 Honestly, I don't even know if there's much quotable in the next two sections.
-Most of it just describes how capitalism works, while expecting the reader to do the work of equating capitalism with WP Engine.
+This one mostly just describes how capitalism works, while expecting the reader to do the work of equating capitalism with WP Engine.
+(It helps if you forget Automattic is _also_ a for-profit company, I suppose.)

-A lot of people can get down to the anti-capitalist blues (myself included).
+A lot of people can get down to the anti-capitalist blues, myself included.
 But it doesn't really hit the same way when it's played by a guy worth around half a billion dollars, talking about his own for-profit company's biggest competitor.

 Aside from "private equity is usually bad," there's very little of meaningful substance here.
 A lot of it is bad-faith tactics and fallacies.